-Mayor & City Council
+Mayor and Council

-City Council consists of Mayor and six Council
+City Council consists of Mayor and six Council members.
 The City of Casa Grande aims to capitalize on the current economic landscape, identify emerging opportunities, and harness the strength of our vibrant community to enhance the overall quality of life.
 Fueled by our strategic location and committed city leadership, we are dedicated to fostering diversity and ensuring equal opportunities for success among all residents.
 Through the development of a sustainable and appealing community, our goal is to establish a secure environment where individuals can comfortably live, work, and enjoy recreational activities.

-Mayor & City Council Proposed and Historical Budget vs. Actual
+Mayor and City Council Proposed and Historical Budget vs. Actual

-The chart highlights the FY2023/24 Budgeted Expenditures by Expense Type, emphasizing that Contractual Services and Personnel collectively constitute 97% of the total allocations.
+The chart highlights the FY2025 Budgeted Expenditures by Expense Type, emphasizing that Contractual Services and Personnel collectively constitute 97.8% of the total allocations.
 This underscores a significant portion of the budget dedicated to service contracts and personnel-related expenses in the upcoming fiscal year.

-FY2023/24 Budgeted Expenditures and Historical Expenditures by Expense Type
+Budgeted and Historical Expenditures by Type